lbrandy/lbrandy.github.com/_posts/pub/2008-11-24-the-hardest-test-i-ever-gave-c.md

 ---
 So while attending the University of Florida, I was a TA for a variety of classes.
 One summer in particular I took on an extra job of teaching an intro to programming course for incoming engineering freshman.
 The course wasn't for credit so it let me be a little, shall we say, creative.
 Since the class was taught in a computer lab, the course was really me giving a tiny lesson and them then doing some assignment in class.
 I wanted them to have left the course having written many successful programs that solved simple problems.

 But I also had to give a test.

 Ok, then.
 I sat down and made up a test.
 I had no intention of using the test in their "grades" (again, not for credit), so I wasn't worried too much about the difficulty.
 I should have been.
 It turned out way too hard.
 The test had the unintended side effect of causing the high-school-programmed kids to have a collective aneurysm (you see because 90% and above is an A, and so they were obviously failing, hard).

+It was an unequivocal failure on my part, in every regard.

 I was able to find the old course website.
-I've chosen some of the more entertaining questions so you can try it yourself...
+I've chosen some of the more, shall we say, entertaining questions so you can try it yourself...
 <h3>Question #1 -- Syntax</h3>

 <pre>